-When VAST released Universal Storage a little over two years ago, we knew that the disaggregation at the core of our DASE architecture solved a lot of the architectural challenges that had been constraining storage systems for generations.
+When VAST released the VAST Data Platform a little over two years ago, we knew that the disaggregation at the core of our DASE architecture solved a lot of the architectural challenges that had been constraining storage systems for generations.
 DASE allowed users to run asymmetric clusters across multiple generations of VAST servers and VAST enclosures over many years — but we bundled our software with the hardware in a rather conventional way.

 Gemini Disaggregates The Storage Business

 With Gemini subscriptions, VAST is taking the second step towards what we like to call the Infinite Storage Lifecycle — turning VAST clusters into immortal Ships of Theseus.
 Customers can upgrade and replace components over time based exclusively on hardware considerations like performance, density and power consumption while licensing the storage software based on the capacity they’re using.

 Like the Ship of Theseus, the VAST cluster remains the same VAST cluster even 20 years later when its hardware has been replaced several times.
 Unlike the Ship of Theseus, the VAST cluster keeps running through the process of eliminating all the complications of fork lift upgrades, or even pool to pool data migration.

 From the very beginning, we at VAST recognized that disaggregation was the key to creating the infinite storage lifecycle and for VAST that started with the DASE architecture and its support for asymmetric clusters.
 With DASE we solved the technical parts of the problem: letting customers add and evict protocol servers and enclosures of multiple generations from a cluster while maintaining a single storage pool and namespace.